ravin009/CheckNumbers/README.md

 # CheckNumbers
-Check Numbers: when user input a negative number then user will get Please enter positive value, if user enters positive value he will se next 3 positive values and same as for next 3 odd valueshe will see
+Check Numbers: when user input a negative number then user will get message Please enter positive value, if the user enters positive value he will see next 3 positive values and same as he will see next 3 odds values if he entered odd value.